-The Group has intangible asset amounted to KD 7,833,490 as at 31 December 2022 representing a brokerage license for which management assessed as having an indefinite useful life as detailed in Note 10 to the consolidated financial statements.
+The Group has intangible asset representing a brokerage license for which management assessed as having an indefinite useful life as detailed in Note 10 to the consolidated financial statements.
 Intangible asset with an indefinite useful life shall be tested for impairment annually by comparing its carrying amount with its recoverable amount, irrespective of whether there is an indication of impairment.